 Lets dig into our suggested ultralight backpacking meal plan.
 Nutritional breakdown included.

-Also, see our 31 Backpacking Food Ideas from the Appalachian Trail.
+Also, see 17 Easy Meals (4 Ingredients or Less) or 31 Backpacking Food Ideas from the Appalachian Trail.

 1) Breakfast: The "Concoction"